No time for the full article now? Read the abbreviated version here

 - Auditing

-The goal of data lake governance is to apply policies, standards and processes. on the data.
-This allows creating high-quality data and ensuring that it’s used appropriately across the organization.
+The goal of data lake governance is to apply policies, standards, and processes to the data.
+This allows for the creation of high-quality data and the assurance that it’s used appropriately across the organization.

 Data lake governance improves the data quality and increases data usage for business decision-making, leading to operational improvements, better-informed business strategies, and stronger financial performance.